yeontaek/self-instruct/README.md

-# Self-Instruct: Aligning LM with Self Generated Instructions
+# Self-Instruct by Stanford Alpaca

 ## Overview